-If someone other than the student wishes to pick up a document on behalf of a York student (ie: transcript, diploma, etc.), the student must provide that person with a signed letter stating permission for the third party to retrieve the document.
-The third party must present the signed authorization as well as photo identification for pick-up.
+If someone other than the student wishes to pick up a document on behalf of a York student (ie: transcript, diploma, etc.), the student must provide that person with a letter.
+The third party must provide the signed authorization as well as photo identification.